byJeevan/Swift_Playgrounds/Swift Notes/UIKit-View-Controller-Lifecycle.md

 #### LayoutIfNeeded vs SetNeedsLayout
 `layoutIfNeeded` says update immediately please, whereas `setNeedsLayout` says please update but you can wait until the next update cycle.

+#### How to improve the performance when shadow ?
+[Ref](https://developer.apple.com/documentation/quartzcore/calayer/1410771-shadowpath)
+- Specifying an explicit path (`shadowPath`) usually improves rendering performance.
+- Example : Collection view cell with card like UI will hit performance/smooth scrolling issue.
+Hence `layoutSubviews()` make use of  `layer.shadowPath to set UIBezierPath(..)`